limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/README.md

 - notebook file
 - optional prompt file
 - optional lightweight helper reference
-- optional screenshot or output snapshot if the replay is easier to inspect that way
+- optional screenshot or output snapshot if replay is easier to inspect that way

 ### Shared support